akhtarnabeel/ecoforecastCS/README.md

 1. A user who wishes to run computation on EcoForecast submits the job using the web interface provided.
 For running the website, we are using CGI-bin for website interface.
 Currently, users can only submit code in R language.
 Users are also given the option to chose R library that their code uses.
 Users can also upload supporting files, e.g. configuration files, along with their code.

 2. Code, along with supporting files, is provided to the **Orchestrator & Scheduler (O&S)**.
 O&S  decides where to place the *Serverless function* as Virtual Functions (VFs) for running computation for ecological research.
-Currently, VFs can run on either Chameleon Cloud or GENI nodes.
+Currently, VFs can run on either Chameleon Cloud (Core-Cloud) or GENI nodes (Edge-Cloud).

     Chameleon has access to powerful nodes, so O&S can run serverless functions with RAM up to 8GB for each function.
 However, Chameleon nodes are located at one geographical location i.e. in Texas.